Amazon WorkSpaces FAQs

 Q: How will Amazon WorkSpaces Personal be patched with software updates?

-A: By default, your WorkSpaces are configured to install software updates.
-Amazon Linux, Ubuntu, and Red Hat Enterprise Linux WorkSpaces will be updated to install the latest security and software patches, and Amazon WorkSpaces with Windows have Windows Updates turned on.
+A: By default, your Amazon WorkSpaces are configured to install software updates.
+Amazon Linux and Ubuntu WorkSpaces will be updated to install the latest security and software patches, and Amazon WorkSpaces with Windows have Windows Updates turned on.
+Updates to Applications installed via Manage applications are included as part of your regular Windows Updates.
 You can customize these settings, or use an alternative patch management approach.
 Updates are installed at 2am each Sunday.
+You are responsible to update any 3rd party application that you have installed on your WorkSpaces.

 Q: What action is needed to receive updates for WorkSpaces Personal?